 Cardiovascular scan comparison.

 As you can see, a visual representation mostly works in favor of a 3.0T scanner because of the exceptionally clear images.
-However, keep in mind that just because a 3.0T scanner produces much clearer images, that doesn’t necessarily mean that it is a better scanner.
+However, keep in mind that just because a 3.0T scanner produces clearer images, that doesn’t necessarily mean it’s a better scanner.